TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 Here you see that the link `https://docs.typo3.org/m/typo3/book-extbasefluid/11.5/en-us` is not found (404 page).
 We can now check via Google if there is another link to book Extbasefluid.
 We found this site `https://docs.typo3.org/m/typo3/book-extbasefluid/10.4/en-us/`
 We can find the hint: `This manual is no longer being maintained for TYPO3 versions 11.5 and above.`.
-This tells us that the Documentation Team abandoned this documentation.
-We can for example link to the last existing version.
+This tells us that the Documentation Team abandoned this manual.
+We can, for example, link to the last existing version.
 Which is 10.4.
 To do this we have to change the :file:`guides.xml`.
 Search for the

 .. code-block:: xml